Param2ray/DevOps-Learning-Docker/README.md

 # 🐳 CoderCo Containers Challenge
-## 🚀 Building a Multi-Container Flask + Redis Application

-🐳 CoderCo Containers Challenge
-🚀 Building a Multi-Container Flask + Redis Application 📘 Overview
+🚀 Building a Multi-Container Flask + Redis Application --

-This project was part of the CoderCo Containers Challenge, where I built a multi-container web application using Docker and Docker Compose.
+This project was part of the CoderCo Containers Challenge, where I built a multi-container application using Docker and Docker Compose.

-The goal was simple but powerful:
+The idea was simple — but powerful:
-Create a lightweight Flask web app that connects to a Redis database to count page visits — all running inside containers and orchestrated seamlessly.
+Create a lightweight Flask web app that connects to a Redis database to count how many times a page has been visited.
+Everything runs inside containers and works together through Docker Compose.

+This challenge helped me understand how real containerized applications communicate, scale, and persist data.

 🎯 Objectives
+--

-✅ Build a Flask application with two routes:
+Build a Flask application with two routes:

 / → Displays a welcome message

-/count → Increments and displays a visit count stored in Redis
+/count → Increments and shows a Redis-stored counter

-✅ Use Redis as a key-value store
+Use Redis as a fast in-memory database

-✅ Dockerize both services
+Containerize both services with Docker

-✅ Connect everything using Docker Compose
+Link them using Docker Compose

-✅ Add persistent storage, environment variables, and scaling
+Add persistent storage and environment variables

+Test scaling the web app to multiple containers

 🧱 Project Structure
+--
 Multi-Container-Application/
 │
 ├── app/